MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/set-up-file-storage-and-sharing.md

     ![Share a link dialog box showing showing typing and selecting a name.](../media/877e6587-db9d-4903-a87b-11e570eee926.png)

-5. When you're done entering who you want to share with, choose **Send**.
+5. When you're done entering who you want to share with, select **Send**.
 The email is immediately sent to the people you invite.

     ![Share a link, showing list of names](../media/e85625ea-7655-43f3-8623-72db68d0ea39.png)